Chair Seat Weaving #101 Basics

 What is “Natural Rush”?

-But because of the degree of difficulty in weaving, extensive time involved, and cost/availability of materials, hand-twisted natural rush seating is quite expensive.
+However, because of the degree of difficulty in weaving, the extensive time involved, the cost, and limited availability of materials, hand-twisted natural rush seating is quite expensive.

 There are only a handful of weavers across the country that are capable of and willing to weave this type of chair seat anymore.